 The Open Access (OA) publishing model has paved the way for global scholarly communication in allowing free, unlimited access to research without the barriers of publisher paywalls.
 However, when selecting journals to publish in, be mindful of sham OA journals that only "exist for the sole purpose of profit, not the dissemination of high-quality research findings and furtherance of knowledge" (Berger & Cirasella, 2015).
 These are known as predatory publishers and could impact your scholarly reputation, promotion and tenure, and institution.

 To protect yourself and your work, just remember to thoroughly check your journal before submitting an article for publication.
-You can use Cabell's as a starting place to check and see if your journal is on the whitelist (legitimate) or blacklist (predatory).

 In addition to predatory journals, predatory conferences have also emerged.
 "These are not conferences organized by scholarly societies.
 Instead, they are conferences organized by revenue-seeking companies that want to exploit researchers' need to build their vitas with conference presentations and papers in the published proceedings or affiliated journals" (Pai & Franco, 2016).